gchq/stroom-resources/bin/stack/variable_documentation.md

 True if stroom-proxy should verify the hostname against the server certificate when making API call, e.g. when checking the feed receipt status.

-## STROOM_PROXY_REMOTE_STORING_ENABLED

-True if stroom-proxy should store the received data in its local repository.
-Typically this will be true for a local proxy as stroom will read from this repository.

 ## STROOM_RACK